-The downside for fives is that their quest for more knowledge is sometimes fueled by feelings of inadequacy or insecurity.
-They thrive on always having something insightful to say, but these feelings of inadequacy and insecurity can be exacerbated when they are unable to do so.
+The downside for fives is that feelings of inadequacy or insecurity sometimes fuel their quest for more knowledge.
+They thrive on always having something insightful to say, but these feelings of inadequacy and insecurity can be exacerbated when they cannot do so.

 Type 9: The Peacemaker

-Nines are best known for their cooperativeness and tremendous ability to creatively solve problems and defuse conflicts.
-As the name suggests, they strive to maintain a peaceful environment around them and can have strong interpersonal skills.
+Nines are best known for their cooperativeness and tremendous ability to solve problems and defuse conflicts creatively.
+As the name suggests, they strive to maintain a peaceful environment and have strong interpersonal skills.

 However, this need to keep the peace can sometimes delve into becoming overly passive.
-Nines are at risk of going with the flow too much, and not standing up for themselves when they should, or making their voice heard.
+Nines are at risk of going with the flow too much and not standing up for themselves when they should make their voice heard.
 They want to experience little to no conflict in their daily lives, which can cause them to avoid difficult situations altogether.

 Enneagram Stances Affect How You View the World Around You

-Your Enneagram type and Enneagram stance can influence how you see and interact with the world around you in a variety of ways.
+Your Enneagram type and Enneagram stance can influence how you see and interact with the world around you in various ways.

-In terms of relationships, enneagram stances can affect how you manage daily social interactions as well as long term very close relationships between you and your family and friends.
+In terms of relationships, enneagram stances can affect how you manage daily social interactions and long-term, very close relationships between you and your family and friends.

 Your Enneagram type and Enneagram stance can also affect your career.
-Understanding your type and stance can help you pick the career that is right for you because certain types tend to thrive in certain career paths.
+Understanding your type and stance can help you pick the right career because certain types tend to thrive in certain career paths.
 It is also true that understanding your Enneagram can help you advance in your career.